drewandersonnz/job-test-20151118/README.md

    * using internal Docker networking for communication between and simple service discovery to ensure IP isn't hard-coded
  * running on an Ubuntu EC2 instance
  * all provisioned by Ansible

+== Tip:

+You can get the address for target-ip from the "PLAY RECAP" at the end of the last playbook.